gpapadog/BAC/README.md

 The BAC function in the BAC R package returns a list of:
-- alphaX: posterior samples of the indicators of inclusion for each of the covariates D_1, D_2, ..., D_p in the exposure model.
-Specifically if alphaX[i, j] = 1 if in iteration i of the MCMC, D_j was included in the model, and alphaX[i, j] = 0 otherwise.
+- alphaX: posterior samples of the indicators of inclusion for each of the covariates D1, D2, ..., Dp in the exposure model.
+Specifically if alphaX[i, j] = 1 if in iteration i of the MCMC, Dj was included in the model, and alphaX[i, j] = 0 otherwise.

 - alphaY: posterior samples of the indicators of inclusion for each of the covariates in the outcome model.